 1 Corinthians 13 7 It (love) always protects, always trusts, always hopes, always perseveres

 Our Christian ethos is firmly grounded in core biblical principles of service, compassion, justice and respect for all, where every student is valued as an individual.
-We run an established Service Program which provides opportunities for all students to engage with their community here in Nottingham, the national community and the global community as we work with our friends at our partner school in Ghana.
+We run an established programme of service (Community Leadership) which provides opportunities for students to engage with their community here in Nottingham, the national community and the global community as we work with our friends at our partner school in Ghana.
 This sense of community is important to us as we seek to encourage each person to support and inspire others in order that everyone might reach their potential whilst here in our care.

 Hebrews 10:24-25 24 And let us consider how we may spur one another on toward love and good deeds, 25 not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.